kinimod23/NMT_Project/README.md

 ----------------------------------------------------------------------------------------
 ## What I have done
 * successfully run a NMT toy model using sockeye

 * implemented glove, zalando, elmo and paragraph-vector NLRs
 	* for all there are still some challenges to overcome except of glove

-* written clear Exposé with goals of this project
+* written Exposé with goals of this project
     * Literature survey on Research Questions

 ---------------------------------------------------------------------------------------------------